leonardo-toffalini/viscous/report/moving_densities.typ

 section 2.2 of @karatsonelliptikus.

 == Advection
+For the advection step, we must solve the following equation
+$
+  (partial rho)/(partial t) = - (bold(u) dot nabla) rho.
+$
-The problem with solving the advection equation is that it is dependent on the velocity vector, in contrast to the diffusion step where it was only dependent on the previous state of the density field.
+The tricky part with solving the advection step is that it is dependent on the velocity field, thus one must think of something clever to handle this difficulty.

-The following novel idea that @stam2003real presents, is to think about the fluid particles moving along the velocity field.
+The following novel idea that @stam2003real presents, is to think about fluid particles moving along the velocity field.
 We must think of our density grid as point masses centered at the middle of each cell, then tracing said point masses along the velocity field.
-The problem with said method, is that it will be unstable, to remedy this, one often reformulates the method as an explicit method to make it stable.
+The problem with said method, is that it will be unstable, to remedy this, one often reformulates the method as an implicit method to make it stable.
 This simply means that instead of tracing the particles forwards along the velocity field, on must trace back the origin of each particle that ended up in the center of a grid cell. @fig:path-trace-back provides visual understanding for the backwards path tracing.